Slx-hub/tinfb4se/projectFiles/SoftwareRequirementsSpecification.md

 ### <a name="3.1.2 ">3.1.2 Start and load games</a>

-The game itself should start after the player chooses “play” in the main menu.
+The game itself should start after the player has chosen a level from the selection.

 ### <a name="3.1.3 ">3.1.3 Send and upgrade units</a>

-The player should be able to send units and upgrade them.
+The player should be able to send units onto the field and upgrade them for better health or special abilities.

 ### <a name="3.1.4 ">3.1.4 Choose between different unit types</a>

 The player should be able to choose between different types of units to send.

-### <a name="3.1.5 ">3.1.5 Use special abilities and spells</a>
+### <a name="3.1.5 ">3.1.5 Use special abilities and special items</a>

-The player should be able to use special abilities and spells.
+The player should be able to use special abilities and special items that can help the player.

-### <a name="3.1.6 ">3.1.6 Damage the enemy base</a>

-Units that reach the enemy base should damage it.

 ## <a name="3.2 ">3.2 Usability</a>